Using Page Templates

 Note that after a new page template has been created the default permissions are to only allow the creator to use the page template.
 To give other users access to it, use the actions menu in the list of templates and choose Permissions.
 Once you see the matrix of roles and permissions, check the View permission for the role or roles needed to see the page template in the list of available page templates when creating a new page.
 If you want any user who can create a page to be able to use the page template, just check the View permission for the User role.

-To use your template to create a new page, just navigate to a page over which you have site administrator privileges and select Add → Page from the Dockbar.
+To use your template to create a new page, just navigate to a page over which you have site administrator privileges and select Add → Page from the left menu.
 You’ll be able to select a page template and type a name for the new page.
-Alternatively, you can use the Control Panel.
-First, in the context selector menu, select the site to which you’d like to add a page and then click on the Site Pages link.
-Then click the Add Page button, type a name, select your template from the drop down menu and click Add Page to finish.
+Alternatively, you can use the Site Administration page.
+First, make sure you’re on your desired site and navigate to Admin → Site Administration.
+Then click on Site Pages → Add Page, type a name, select your template from the drop down menu, and click Add Page to finish.

-Figure 3.16: Choosing whether or not to automatically apply page template changes to live pages
+Figure 3.16: You can choose whether or not to automatically apply page template changes to live pages.

 If staging has been enabled, changes to the page template are automatically propagated to the staged page.
 These changes still need to be approved before the page is published to live.
 For this reason, the automatic propagation of page template changes to the staged page cannot be turned off and the Automatically apply changes done to the page template checkbox does not appear.